 Information about current issues of concern to all Pennsylvanians.
 REDISTRICTING

 CITIZEN ACTION NEEDED AS LEGISLATION IS CONSIDERED.
-For updates go to News and Updates at http://www.fairdistrictspa.com.
+See below for legislative update.

 In order to change the current process, citizens need to vote to amend the State Constitution.
 This is what has to happen: